keithalewis/math/opm.md

 </details>

-The smallest cone containing the possible cash flows $C$ is the set of finite linear combinations with positive coefficents
+The smallest cone containing the possible cash flows $C$ is the set of finite linear combinations with positive coefficients
 ${\{\sum_i C(\omega_i) d_i\mid \omega_i\in\Omega, d_i > 0\}}$.
 If $x = \sum_i C(\omega_i) d_i$ is in the cone
 and $\xi\cdot C$ is non-negative on $\Omega$ then ${\xi\cdot x\ge 0}$